Key Myanmar tourist visa facts are listed below. For business visa information, go here.

 - Most foreign nationals require a visa to enter Myanmar.
 Visa-free travel (for 14 days, or longer in some cases) is permitted for Thailand, Singapore, Vietnam, Philippines, Indonesia, Brunei, Cambodia and Laos passport holders.

-- Starting on October 1st, citizens from China, Japan, and South Korea will be permitted visa-free travel for up to 28 days.
+- Citizens from Japan, South Korea, Hong Kong, and Macau are permitted visa-free travel for up to 28 days.

 - In addition to getting visas at embassies and consulates, Myanmar has an online e-visa system.
 It is designed to make the process of application simpler for visitors – particularly those from countries that do not have a Myanmar embassy.